ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 # Getting started with Tableau Public

+## About this Tutorial: Dr. S

+This tutorial is a modification of Dr. Miriam Posner's "Getting Started with Tableau" tutorial.
+Last modified 2/18/2020.

+## About this Tutorial: Dr. Posner

 Tableau is a powerful data visualization tool, in heavy use among both laypeople and data professionals.

 Tableau Public is the free version of this tool.
 There are several things to be aware of with regard to Tableau Public.
 It's free to download and use, but, aside from screenshots, the only way to share Tableau Public visualizations is to publish them to the Tableau Public website.
 That means they will be freely available on the web, and you will need to create a Tableau account in order to do this.

 However, you do not need to create an account in order to use Tableau Public.
 We will use it today to make two charts, which we'll combine into a dashboard.
 [Here is a preview of what we'll make.](https://public.tableau.com/profile/miriam.posner#!/vizhome/IowaArtsGrants2015/Dashboard1?publish=yes) At the end of this tutorial, you'll find information on how to publish it to the web.
-For this exercise, you will need the Iowa Arts Council Grants data CSV file, which you can download at [this link](https://www.dropbox.com/s/lhanmm3v9ylccgz/Iowa_Arts_Council_Grants.csv?dl=0).
+For this exercise, you will need the [Iowa Arts Council Grants data CSV file](https://www.dropbox.com/s/lhanmm3v9ylccgz/Iowa_Arts_Council_Grants.csv?dl=0).

 ## 1. Choose your data source

+### 1a.
+Getting your data

 After opening Tableau, you're presented with a list of file types you can choose to work with ("connect").
 Even though our Iowa Arts Council Grants file *opens* in Excel, it's saved as a CSV.
 To Tableau, a CSV is a text file.
 So select **Text file.** Then navigate to the file you downloaded earlier and double-click to open it.